stop0/web-sprint-challenge-javascript-fundamentals/README.md

    higher order function - A function that accepts other functions as its arguments
 3. What is closure?

+A Combantion of functions that are enclosed.
+Used so we can contain our scope and not constatnly work in the global scope enviroment.

 4. Describe the four rules of the 'this' keyword.

 Window/Global Object Binding- When in global scope, this will be the window object